srobo/team-emails/SR2025/2025-03-13-competition-details.md

 If you have any other questions or concerns, please don't hesitate to get in touch.

-We look forward to seeing you all at the competition!
+We look forward to seeing you all at the Competition!

 -- Student Robotics